wolfmindai/ledger-of-collapse/README.md

 Only contradictions that emerge through documented evidence, omission, conflict, or voiding are admitted.
 Absence of trace is treated as undecidable—not vindication.

 This system does not project intent.
-It does not simulate systems.
+It does not simulate.
 It encodes what is bounded, anchored, and observable.

 ---